hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

    required.

-3. For virtual channel: virtual channel ID, relevant parent channel ID and, the latest off-chain states of both the virtual channel and the relevent parent ledger channel are required.
+3. For virtual channel: virtual channel ID, relevant parent channel ID and, the latest off-chain states of both the virtual channel and the relevant parent ledger channel are required.

    Relevant parent ledger channel is the ledger channel between this user and